 NOSN FIDEL (b.
 1895)

-He was born in Smile, Kiev district, Ukraine.
+He was a poet and playwright, born in Smile, Kiev district, Ukraine.
 He received a Jewish and a partial secular education.
 He lived in Kiev and Odessa.
-Until WWI, he published poetry and sketches in Gut morgn (Good morning) in Odessa, and after the Revolution in the Soviet publications: Der odeser arbiter (The Odessa worker), Shtern (Star) in Kharkov, and Yungvarg (Youth) and Pyoner in Moscow, among others.
-He authored a play entitled Erev komune (On the eve of the Commune), which was performed in 1920 in the Odessa Yiddish theater.
+Until WWI, he published poetry and sketches in Gut morgn (Good morning) in Odessa, and after the Revolution in various Soviet publications: Der odeser arbiter (The Odessa worker), Der shtern (Star) in Kharkov, and Yungvarg (Youth) and Pyoner (Pioneer) in Moscow, among others.
+He authored a play entitled Erev komune (On the eve of the Commune), which was performed in 1920 in the Odessa Yiddish Theater.
 According to certain information, he lived for a time in the first half of the 1930s in Birobidzhan.
 From the time of the Show Trials in 1937, there has been no further information about him.

 Sources: Information from Yankev Apteyker and from Hershl Vaynroykh in New York.

 [Additional information from: Chaim Beider, Leksikon fun yidishe shrayber in ratn-farband (Biographical dictionary of Yiddish writers in the Soviet Union), ed.
 Boris Sandler and Gennady Estraikh (New York: Congress for Jewish Culture, Inc., 2011), p.
 290.]